nylas/nylas-mail/internal_packages/unsubscribe/README.md

 ![plugin page](plugin.png)

+Quickly unsubscribe from emails without leaving N1

+## The Plugin Magic

+![promo gif](unsubscribe.gif)

 Quickly unsubscribe from emails without leaving N1.
-Automatically detects unsubscribe methods (email or browser) from the email headers (`list-unsubscribe` header) or the email body.
-If you can be automatically unsubscribed, this package will do that, else it will open an electron browser window.
+The plugin automatically detects unsubscribe methods from the email headers (`list-unsubscribe` header) or the email body.
+If the plugin can't automatically unsubscribe in the background via email, you will see a popup electron browser window to swiftly unsubscribe.

-![promo gif](unsubscribe.gif)

 ## Keyboard Shortcuts